yyu233/StudyNote/Spring/MockObjMotivation.md

 ## TDD ##

 Programmers working with the test-driven development (TDD) method make use of mock objects when writing software.
-Mock objects meet the interface requirements of, and stand in for, more complex real ones; thus they allow programmers to write and unit-test functionality in one area without calling complex underlying or collaborating classes.[
+Mock objects meet the interface requirements of, and stand in for, more complex real ones; thus they allow programmers to write and unit-test functionality in one area without calling complex underlying or collaborating classes.

+## Limitation ##

+The use of mock objects can closely couple the unit tests to the implementation of the code that is being tested.
+For example, many mock object frameworks allow the developer to check the order of and number of times that mock object methods were invoked by the real object being tested; subsequent refactoring of the code that is being tested could therefore cause the test to fail even though all mocked object methods still obey the contract of the previous implementation.
+This illustrates that unit tests should test a method's external behavior rather than its internal implementation.
+Over-use of mock objects as part of a suite of unit tests can result in a dramatic increase in the amount of maintenance that needs to be performed on the tests themselves during system evolution as refactoring takes place